yparitcher/KUAL_Booklet/README.txt

 In addition, REALLY old firmwares of the Kindle 2 did not support kindlets.
 Please update these to later firmwares to get support.
 NOTE: On the KV, KT2 & PW3, we may only run on select firmware versions.
-NOTE: On the KOA, KT3, KOA2, PW4, KT4, KOA3 & PW5, Kindlets are deprecated.
+NOTE: On the KOA, KT3, KOA2, PW4, KT4, KOA3, PW5 & KS, Kindlets are deprecated.
 As such, only the Booklet version is usable.

 SUPPORT: READ THIS >>>